Physician Scientist Program Overview

-Current tuition information can be found here or by contacting Student Business Services from 8:30 a.m. to 4 p.m.
+Current tuition costs can be seen at the links below or by contacting Student Business Services from 8:30 a.m. to 4 p.m.
 CST at (806) 743-7867 for detailed fee information, including out-of-state tuition.

 How to Apply

 Once you have completed the primary application please complete the required Secondary Application.
 Please note that you are only required to complete one Secondary Application.
-For example, applicants who apply to both the MD/PhD program (AMCAS) and the MD program (TMDSAS) will only need to submit one Secondary Application.
+For example, applicants who apply to both the MD/PhD program and the MD program will only need to submit one Secondary Application.

 After a student has applied to TMDSAS, and submitted the School of Medicine secondary application, the selection committees from both schools invite selected applicants for interviews.
 The MD/PhD interviews are coordinated through the School of Medicine's Admissions Office.
 The interview is tailored to match the interests of the applicant and will include one or more faculty members from the MD/PhD operating committee and the GSBS Senior Associate Dean.
 Additional details of the review process are described in the program guidelines below.
 Previous research experience, publications and motivation will be key features in the evaluation.